A Guide to the 17 Parks in Ocean City - OceanCity.com

 South Division Street Bayside • Exhibits

 Moving just a block north and over to the bayside, you’ll find yourself at Sunset Park.
-Native plants brighten up the promenade, and here you’ll find views of the Atlantic Ocean, the Commercial Fishing Harbor and the Sinepuxent Bay are unbeatable.
+Native plants brighten up the promenade, and here you’ll find the views of the Atlantic Ocean, the Commercial Fishing Harbor and the Sinepuxent Bay are unbeatable.
 Restrooms are open during special events, and during the season you’ll often find live music and Movies in the Park.
+This is the home to the Octoberfest Shore Craft Beer Fest at the end of October each year.
+The event benefits the Ocean City Development Corporation (OCDC).

 3. Wally the Whale Playground